geotools/geotools/docs/user/library/main/geometry.rst

 The ``gt-opengis`` project provides interfaces for ISO Geometry interfaces, we make use of them day in and day out for transforming ``DirectPositions`` as described in the referencing module.

-ISO 19107 also defines ``TransfineSet`` of which GeoTools has currently no implementation for.

 * What about JTS Topology Suite?

   As mentioned in the introduction GeoTools makes use JTS Topology Suite (a representation of